 Mussels cooked in a coconut-milk broth infused with saffron and Asian-inspired flavours.

 Most of the time, mussels in my kitchen end up as moules marinières, cooked simply in onion, garlic, white wine and parsley.
-When I want to change things up, this is how I do it: a velvety soup based on coconut milk infused with Asian-inspired flavours, lots of gorgeous, fresh mussels and a smattering of fresh chilli.
+When I want to change things up, this is how I do it: a velvety soup based on coconut milk infused with Asian-inspired flavours.

 One of the many joys of this dish is that the soup itself can be prepared well in advance, even the day before.
 Just bring it back up to a simmer, add the mussels and you're 6 minutes away from being done, so it’s great for entertaining.